stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/troubleshoot.md

-You can avoid email back and forth where we ask for all the relevant details, which would delay the problem resolution, by providing all this information from the start, which will help us get to your problem immediately.
+You can avoid email back and forth where we ask for all the relevant details, and thus delay the problem resolution, by providing all this information from the start.
+This will help us get to your problem immediately.

+[comment]: #  (link URLs -----------------------------------------------------)

+[url_contact]:      mailto:srcc-support@stanford.edu